JakDaniels/MIOS/README.md

 	# adduser opensim
 	# passwd opensim

-Make sure you set a password for that account, by default on Centos 6 you will be able to login to that account via SSH (your firewall rules permitting of course :).
+Make sure you set a password for that account.
+By default on Centos 6 you will be able to login to that account via SSH (your firewall rules permitting of course :).
 Of course having SSH access to your OpenSim consoles will be very useful later...

-### 2) become that user and install MIOS from github:
+### 2) As that user, install MIOS from github:

 	# su - opensim
 	# git clone https://github.com/JakDaniels/MIOS.git